An Introduction to the Lectures on Faith

 About This Online Edition

 The 1835 edition of the Doctrine and Covenants is the source text for this online edition of the Lectures on Faith.
-Though integrity to the original text is an overall priority, a small number of minor edits/updates have been made:
+Though integrity to the original text is an overall priority, a small number of minor edits/updates have been made to this edition:

 - A very small handful of spelling corrections.

-- Modernized Book of Mormon references to the current chapter and verse, instead of the 1830 edition page number.
+- Modernized Book of Mormon references to the current chapter and verse.
+Originally, there were page numbers that referenced the 1830 edition of the Book of Mormon.

 - Scripture references show the full book name and are no longer abbreviated.